top of page

 photo credit Audrey Noirot

-The insides of this Volkswagon have become home for many marine animals, safe from the predatory behavior of humans.
-It is a sad message that the statue conveys and leaves many questioning the meaning behind the child when they first see the statue
+The insides of this Volkswagon have become home for many marine animals, safe from the predatory behaviour of humans.
+It is a sad message that the statue conveys and leaves many questioning the meaning behind the child when they first see the statue.

 Depth